shashwat12jha/Exploratory-Project/README.md

 ## 🏆 Applications

 * Smart traffic monitoring systems
-* Autonomous driving safety modules
+* Autonomous driving safety
-* Accident prevention systems
+* Accident prevention
 * Urban traffic analytics

 ---

 ## 💡 Key Insight

-> This system predicts **where vehicles WILL be**, not just where they ARE.
+> This system predicts **where objects WILL be**, not just where they ARE.

 ---